 Link: Brown’s Creek Trail Map

-SV Lesson Meeting Location: SV skate instructors will alternate meeting locations depending on inline skate class objectives.
+ROBICHON’S Lesson Meeting Location: ROBICHON’S skate instructors will alternate meeting locations depending on inline skate class objectives.
 First location is the parking lot on Laurel Street East downtown Stillwater, MN at the eastern end of the trail.
 The alternate location is Brown’s Creek Nature Preserve parking lot off of Neal Ave N.

-- Disclaimer: always skate with caution as skate surface conditions change from season to season due to weather changes.
+- Disclaimer: always skate with caution as skate surface conditions change from day-to-day, season-to-season due to weather changes.